plmercereau/tilehuria/README.md

 ### Refactor/performance

 - rename event hooks
-- [ ] Lerna package to use "platyplus" packages e.g. gis etc
+- [ ] Lerna package to use "@platyplus" packages e.g. gis etc
 - remove unused Hasura actions in hooks
 - remove components and pages that are not used anymore (e.g. new aoi, new tileset etc)
 - GH action: build/deploy only when changes in the service